jonkaonor/i3-testsuite/README.md

 # i3-testsuite

 This repository contains a Python script and package for automating testing and logging of i3 framework / LLM experiments.
-The overall goals are speeding up LLM experimentation by simplifying prompt submission, automatically logging and scoring outputs, reducing transcription errors, and enabling quick switching between different LLM APIs via the `litellm` package.
+The package goal is to speed up LLM experimentation by automating prompt submission to the LLM API through `litellm`, task scoring, and experiment results logging.
 Currently the test suite supports image classification tasks for two basic LLM prompting modes, `baseline` and `context`.
 The test suite has been tested for functionality with the `gpt-4o` model of OpenAI.
-Extensions for additional LLM prompting modes, tasks, and LLM models are planned for the near future.
+Extensions to handle additional LLM prompting modes, tasks, and LLM models are planned for the near future.

 ## Structure Overview
 ### Package Overview